 Land ownership disputes continued between private individuals in former war zones, and between citizens and the government.

 The military seized significant amounts of land during the war to create security buffer zones around military bases and other high-value targets, known as high security zones (HSZs).
-According to the 1950 Land Acquisition Act, the government may acquire private property for a “public purpose,” but the law requires posting acquisition notices publicly and providing proper compensation to owners.
-The former government frequently posted acquisition notices for HSZ land that were inaccessible to property owners, many of whom initiated court cases, including fundamental rights cases before the Supreme Court, to challenge these acquisitions.
-Throughout the year lawsuits, including a 2016 Supreme Court fundamental rights case and numerous writ applications filed with high courts, remained stalled.
+During and immediately following the civil war, government officials frequently posted acquisition notices for HSZ lands that were inaccessible to property owners, many of whom initiated court cases, including fundamental rights cases before the Supreme Court, to challenge these acquisitions.
+Throughout the year, lawsuits, including a 2016 Supreme Court fundamental rights case and numerous writ applications filed with courts, remained stalled.
 Although HSZs had no legal framework following the lapse of emergency regulations in 2011, they still existed and remained off limits to civilians.
-During the year the government returned 1,308 acres of land.
-Since 2009 the government reported it had released more than 89,273 acres of land, representing more than 85 percent of all land occupied during the war.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

 The PTA permits government authorities to enter homes and monitor communications without judicial or other authorization.
-Government authorities reportedly monitored private movements without appropriate authorization.
+Government authorities reportedly monitored private movements without authorization.
+During the year civil society and journalists reported allegations of surveillance.

 Section 2.
 Respect for Civil Liberties, Including: